supplybi/supplybi.github.io/_posts/2016-09-21-Reporting-Suite:-The-HUD.md

 ---

 The critical role of the reporting feature in the supplychainpy library, is to call out important information quickly.
-The reports use what we like to refer to as a "Heads up Display" (HUD) to highlight key values and KPIs.
+The reports use what we like to refer to as a "Heads up Display" (HUD) to highlight key values and KPIs. <!--more -->
 As seen below, the HUD is a row of boxes (Slates), that sits on top of the main charts, analysis and tabular breakdowns.

 ![supplychainpy reporting gif]({{site.baseurl}}/images/HUD.png)